BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ### Manjaro

-This distribution is our favorite
+This distribution is our favorite.
 It is not officially supported by AMD, but it is not a problem at all.
 The Arch repository covers all needed packages, just install `rocm-hip-sdk` via Pamac GUI or run this in terminal: